Federal judge issues order blocking Trump effort to expand speedy deportations of migrants

 She added that “prioritizing speed over all else will inevitably lead the Government to erroneously remove people via this truncated process.”

-Cobb earlier this month agreed to temporarily block the Trump administration’s efforts to expand fast-track deportations of immigrants who legally entered the U.S. under a process known as humanitarian parole — a ruling that could benefit hundreds of thousands of people.
+Cobb earlier this month agreed to temporarily block the administration’s efforts to expand fast-track deportations of immigrants who legally entered the U.S. under a process known as humanitarian parole.
+The ruling could benefit hundreds of thousands of people.

 In that case the judge said Homeland Security exceeded its statutory authority in its effort to expand expedited removal for many immigrants.
 The judge said those immigrants are facing perils that outweigh any harm from “pressing pause” on the administration’s plans.